 I am not a big fan of tomato-based pasta sauces, but there is one — just one– dish that makes me feel like I’ve died and gone to Italian food heaven: Pasta Puttanesca.

 Perhaps that’s largely because the tomato flavor in Pasta Puttanesca is not overriding.
 Instead, it has the olives and the capers and the parsley and the anchovies that give it that complex, rich, deep, amazing flavor… wait, did I just say anchovies?
 On a VEGAN blog?

-I made this pasta gluten-free and because there are so many new gluten-free eaters, or so it seems, after the dawn of 2014, I want to include some simple instructions helpful for any cook new to gluten-free pasta:
+I made this vegan Pasta Puttanesca gluten-free and because there are so many gluten-free eaters now, or so it seems, after the dawn of 2014, I want to include some simple instructions helpful for any cook new to gluten-free pasta:

 -Gluten-free pasta tends to be — like many gluten-free foods out there — starchy.
 So try to cook the pasta in lots and lots of water– it wouldn’t hurt to double up on the amount of water you use for your regular pasta.
 You will see evidence of the starch in the water which will turn milky white after a few minutes of cooking.